greatislander/c2lc-project-website/src/resources/examining-applications-for-accessibility.md

 author: Weavly Team
-description: "Review this framework intended to support educators as they explore and consider appropriate activities for coding instruction with their students who experience learning challenges. "
+description: "Review this framework intended to support educators as they explore and consider appropriate activities for coding instruction with their learners who experience learning challenges. "
 metaImage: /assets/media/img_0366.jpg
 metaImageAlt: Two hands holding pieces of debugg'd coding kit
 supportiveMaterial: